-To measure and view current power information for the transceiver signal integrity development board, you need install the free LTpowerPlayTM software, and then connect your PC and the development board to a Linear Technology DC1613A USB-to-PMBus Controller.
+To measure and view current power information for the development board, you need to install the free LTpowerPlayTM software, and then connect your PC and the development board to a Linear Technology DC1613A USB-to-PMBus Controller.
 Both the software and the controller interface are available from the Linear Technology (www.linear.com) website.
-Figure 6-9 shows the LTpowerPlay GUI.
+Figure 6-10 shows the LTpowerPlay GUI.